-- After all the oil has been drained, install the drain plugs and tighten to 45 in.-lb.
+3. After the oil has been drained, install the drain plugs and tighten to 45 in.-lb (front differential) and 16 ft-lb (transaxle).

 Inspect the oil for any signs of metal filings or water.
-If found, take the vehicle to an authorized Arctic Cat dealer for servicing.
+If found, take the vehicle to an authorized dealer for servicing.